 Who is responsible for managing the investments within the SIPP?

-You will need to appoint an FCA authorised Financial Adviser or investment manager of your choice to manage your investments within a Lifetime SIPP.
+You will need to appoint a financial adviser that is authorised by the Financial Conduct Authority or investment manager of your choice to manage your investments within a SIPP.
 We do not provide any advice.